fac/postman-freeagent-api-collection/README.md

 - Open the **Pre-request Scripts** tab and paste in the contents of [auto_refresh_script.js](./auto_refresh_script.js)
 - Click **Update** to save
-- You'll now have to set up a few environment variables, which you can do by clicking on the eye symbol next to the environment dropdown in the top-left corner.
+- You'll now have to set up a few environment variables, which you can do by clicking on the eye symbol next to the environment dropdown in the top-left corner of the Postman app.
 For each FreeAgent environment you have set up, ensure you have the following variables:

   - `client_id` - your app's OAuth identifier from your Developer Dashboard account
   - `client_secret` - your app's OAuth secret from your Developer Dashboard account